 The compact size of these unassuming homes makes them remarkably energy efficient, cutting lifetime CO2 emissions by as much as 40 percent as compared with medium sized single-family homes.

 Accessory dwelling units (ADUs) are a tool in the fight against climate change.
 Garden suites, mother-in-law apartments, and backyard cottages—the compact size of these unassuming homes makes them remarkably energy efficient, cutting lifetime CO2 emissions by as much as 40 percent as compared with medium sized single-family homes.
-That’s far beyond the benefits of almost any other green building practice, including using green building materials, state of the art insulation, and best practices in building material waste disposal.

 Yet many of Cascadia’s cities maintain policies that pose major barriers to ADU construction, keeping this green housing option scarce.
 In Seattle, for example, ADUs face obstacles from height and size restrictions, parking requirements, regulations that mandate owner occupancy, among others.
 These barriers force climate-conscious Cascadians who may prefer a small housing choice to swell their carbon footprints in engorged homes.
 In Seattle at least, there may be hope on the horizon: the city council will have the opportunity to strike down some of these ADU barriers later this year, giving Seattleites more opportunities to choose green.

 A 2010 Oregon Department of Environmental Quality report found that a typically sized new single-family home (defined as about 2,300 square feet) built to industry standards is responsible for nearly 60 percent more emissions than a home approximately half its size over the course of an average 70-year home lifespan, from construction to demolition.